fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 Change to the directory, and let's initialize the Poetry environment with Quart and python-dot-env.
 You should have Poetry installed from the previous module, but if you haven't go ahead and install it by following the instructions [on this page](https://python-poetry.org/docs/#installation).

-So do: `poetry init -n --name counter_app --dependency quart@0.15.1 --dependency python-dotenv@0.10.1`.
+So do: `poetry init -n --name counter_app --python ^3.7 --dependency quart@0.15.1 --dependency python-dotenv@0.10.1`.

 This will write the `pyproject` but won't install the packages.
-To do so, type `poetry install` and create the virtualenv by typing `poetry shell`.

 Now let's create the Quart environment variables that will be loaded to our environment by `python-dotenv`.